GraphiteEditor/Graphite/website/content/volunteer/_index.md

 # Volunteer

-**Graphite is built by volunteers.** Join the effort to bring great, free creative software to the world.
+**Graphite is 100% built by volunteers.** Get involved in the effort to bring great, free creative software to the world.

 </div>
 </section>